PhilippeR26/starknet-webAuthN/README.md

 - or your faceId
 - or your Google account password
 and nothing more needed.

+> [!IMPORTANT]
+> - Github stars are appreciated!
+> - A version that works with Starknet-Devnet and Chrome Desktop , with a local backend, is available [here](https://github.com/PhilippeR26/starknet-webAuthN/tree/devnet0.6.1).
+> - The DAPP is deployed [here]()

 Analyze the code to see how to create a such DAPP (start [here](https://github.com/PhilippeR26/starknet-webAuthN/blob/main/src/app/page.tsx))